ankeesler/snet/ARCH.md

 API
 ---
 The SNET RPC API can be found in protobuf/snet.proto.
-Essentially, a node on the network communicates in 3 ways with the service.
+Essentially, a node on the network communicates in 4 ways with the service.
 1. Init  - the node initializes itself on the simulated medium.
-1. Tx   - the node transmits some data to the simulated medium.
+2. Tx    - the node transmits some data to the simulated medium.
-2. Rx   - the node receives for data from the simulated medium.
+3. Rx    - the node receives for data from the simulated medium.
+4. Reset - completely reset the service so that it forgets all current nodes.

 Here is a communication diagram for how clients communicate with the SNET service.